CONSTITUTION FOR THE AMERICAN SOCIETY FOR ETHNOHISTORY

 Section 5.
 In the absence of the President, the President-elect shall perform the President’s duties.

 Section 6.
 In the event of a vacancy, through absence, death, resignation, or incapacity, in any elective office, other than that of President, the Executive Committee shall have the power to make interim appointment to the office for the remainder of the unexpired term.

 Article VI – Duties of Officers

 Section 2.
-Secretary.
-The Secretary shall have general charge of administrative matters under the direction of the President; shall act as Secretary of the Executive Committee; shall keep complete records including minutes of all the business meetings of the Society and meetings of the Executive Committee; shall maintain the Society web site; shall act as Society representative to other co-operating organizations in matters pertaining to responsibilities of this office and transmit communications, reports, and other matters as necessary from such organizations to the Executive Committee and Membership of the Society; shall send notices of meetings to all members; shall attend to the ordinary correspondence of the Society; shall transmit to the Editors all information or correspondence that should be considered by them; shall submit reports of agreements with other co-operating organizations at the Annual Meeting; shall work with the prize committees to advertise the competitions, ensure timely choice of winners, notify winners, and prepare prizes for winners; and shall work closely with the Treasurer to ensure smooth functioning of the Society.
+Executive Director.
+The Executive Director shall have general charge of administrative matters under the direction of the President; shall act as the Society’s liaison to conference organizers to provide the continuity and institutional memory necessary to ensure conferences meet members’ expectations, function effectively, and come in under budget; shall keep complete records including minutes of all the business meetings of the Society and meetings of the Executive Committee; shall maintain the Society web site; shall act as Society representative to other co-operating organizations in matters pertaining to responsibilities of this office and transmit communications, reports, and other matters as necessary from such organizations to the Executive Committee and Membership of the Society; shall send notices of meetings and circulate election notices and results to all members; shall attend to the ordinary correspondence of the Society; shall transmit to the Editors all information or correspondence that should be considered by them; shall submit reports of agreements with other co-operating organizations at the Annual Meeting; shall work with the prize committees to advertise the competitions, ensure timely choice of winners, notify winners, and prepare prizes for winners; and shall work closely with the Treasurer to ensure smooth functioning of the Society.

 Article VII – Meetings